Tbarkin121/Unity-mlagent-drones/README.md

 # Unity-mlagent-drones
 Playing with ML Agents with Quadrotor type things.

-Used the drone models from : https://github.com/mbaske/ml-drone-collection
+The drone models is from : https://github.com/mbaske/ml-drone-collection The environment for user control is from :https://github.com/SebLague/Marching-Cubes

 Trained :
 Stabable flight with rewards given for maintaining a target veloicity vector.